turner485/The-Big-Database-Repo/SQL-VS-NOSQL.md

 #### Relational databases
 Relational databases, or relational database management systems (RDBMSs), store data within rows and columns which are used to form tables.
 A relationship between the two tables (or more) can be created using a foreign key.
 These foreign keys (e.g., unique identifiers) maintain predefined relationships that exist between the tables.

+#### Vertical Scaling
+The vertical scaling approach, sometimes referred to as "scaling up," focuses on adding more resources or more processing power to a single machine.
+These additions may include CPU and RAM resources upgrades which will increase the processing speed of a single server or increase the storage capacity of a single machine to address increasing data requirements.

+One of the advantages of scaling vertically is that it is easier than the alternative horizontal scaling approach.
+Specifically, since hardware resources and/or computing resources are only being added to one machine, there is less complexity involved.

 ### Not only Structured Query Language (NoSQL)
 #### What is NoSQL?
 NoSQL, which stands for Not only SQL, is a database management system approach used to ingest, store, and retrieve unstructured data and semi-structured data within a database.
 This means that data that cannot be analyzed or counted through traditional relational databases (e.g., SQL) can remain in its native format and be ingested into a NoSQL database.
 The reason it is called NoSQL is to emphasize that these databases can handle non-tabular, non-relational data models as well as support SQL-like query languages.